BuenoIT/buenoit-website/README.md

 ### 📃 Description

-This is an online portfolio of Guilherme Bueno's ongoing projects, which use various technologies and solve multiple challenges in the tech world.
+This is an online portfolio of Guilherme Bueno's ongoing projects, which use various technologies and solve multiple development challenges.

 ### 🔍 Additionals